wenzhixin/bootstrap-table/site/themes/bootstrap3.md

 ## Quick start

 Looking to quickly add Bootstrap Table to your <a href="https://getbootstrap.com/docs/3.4/" target="_blank">Bootstrap v3</a> project?
-Use CDN, provided for free by the folks at CDNJS.
+Use CDN, provided for free by the folks at UNPKG.
 Using a package manager or need to download the source files?
 [Head to the downloads page]({{ site.baseurl }}/docs/getting-started/download/).

 ### CSS